Abbie Burgess

-Abbie Burgess Grant (1839–1892) was an American lighthouse keeper known for her bravery in tending the Matinicus Rock Light in Maine during a raging winter storm in 1856.
+Abigail E Grant (née Burgess; August 1, 1839 – June 16, 1892) was an American lighthouse keeper known for her bravery in tending the Matinicus Rock Light in Maine during a raging winter storm in 1856.
 She did so for nearly a month while her father, the head keeper, was away from the island.
 Her heroic actions attracted much attention and she was soon a popular heroine.

 Biography

 Abbie was the fourth of nine children of Samuel and Thankful (Phinney) Burgess, who moved to Matinicus Rock in 1853 to become its lighthouse keeper.
 Although only 15, she soon took over duties of tending the lighthouse so that Samuel could fish and catch lobster, which he sold in Rockland, Maine, 25 miles (40 km) away.
 In the lighthouse, she found a lightkeeper's log, which detailed great storms that had struck Matinicus Rock, including one in 1839 that had destroyed the original lighthouse.

 The family lived in a home near the new lighthouse, and Abbie became concerned that if a gale came, it could get damaged, and Thankful would be unable to be moved.
 In December 1855 she transferred Thankful's bedroom to a small room in the lighthouse itself.
 Less than a month later a devastating gale struck.